opensearch-project/sql/docs/dev/Testing.md

  1. **Test Data & Cases**: Use test case set with Kibana flights and ecommerce sample index.
  2. **Trigger**: Set up another GitHub Action workflow.
- 3. **Test Runner**: Use embedded Elasticsearch and other IMDBs.
+ 3. **Test Runner**: Use embedded OpenSearch and other IMDBs.
  4. **Reporting**: Use standard JUnit report or simple custom json format.
- 5. **Visualization**: Enable GitHub Pages for viewing or feed into Elasticsearch.
+ 5. **Visualization**: Enable GitHub Pages for viewing or feed into OpenSearch.

 ![Test Framework Components](img/test-framework-components.png)